 Hides are more common among athletes and other sportspeople.
 These hides have plenty of benefits to people living a more active life, including better warm-ups and cool-downs, reduced swelling, and travel sickness.
 More athletes agree that gradient compression clothing after exercise reduces a painful condition called Delayed Onset Muscle Soreness (DOMS), which occurs between 24 and 48 hours after exercise or performance out in the field.

 Long-sleeved compression shirts are another piece of compression clothing that’s extremely popular among sportspeople.
 Active types all around the planet prefer these shirts because they boost blood flow to the chest and other muscle tissues, thus boosting performance.
-They also allow athletes to work out in the cold comfortably and warm.
+They also allow athletes to work out in the cold comfortably and warmly.

 Compression stockings are more common in healthcare where they are indicated for patients with poor venous flow.
 These are supposed to be worn over the leg and foot and are adapted to create a controlled gradient compressive force on the entire leg to prevent the progression of thrombosis, edema, and phlebitis.
-The biggest difference between these and normal stockings are the stronger elastics, which increase in strength at the ankles and loosen lightly toward the knees and thighs.
+The biggest difference between these and normal stockings is the stronger elastics, which increase in strength at the ankles and loosen lightly toward the knees and thighs.